-Majors that are often combined with philosophy to form a dual major include computer science, physics, mathematics, biology, architecture, and various engineering majors (e.g., computer systems engineer).
+Philosophy dual majors ask important questions of their other major with a focus on philosophy and ethics through a STEM lens.
+Majors that are complementary as a dual major include computer science, physics, mathematics, biology, architecture, and various engineering majors (e.g., computer systems engineering).
 These dual programs serve the needs of those students desiring to combine the virtues of a liberal arts education with those of science, architecture, or engineering to achieve an education that is practical, stimulating, and diverse.

-For example, a student majoring in computer science or mathematics could take eight additional philosophy courses that might include PHIL 2140 Introduction to Logic, PHIL 4140 Intermediate Logic and PHIL 4420 Computability and Logic.
-For a biology-philosophy dual major, key courses might include PHIL 2400 Philosophy of Biology, PHIL 4300 Environmental Philosophy, and PHIL 4310 Scientific Revolutions.
+For example, a student majoring in computer science or mathematics could take PHIL 2140 Introduction to Logic, PHIL 4140 Intermediate Logic, PHIL 4420 Computability and Logic, and five additional Philosophy courses to complete a dual major.
+For a biology-philosophy dual major, key courses might include PHIL 2400 Philosophy of Biology, PHIL 4300 Environmental Philosophy, PHIL 4130 Philosophy of Science, and PHIL 4500 Bioethics.